DaCHack/rpi-kodi/README.md

 1. **Linux** and [**Docker**](https://www.docker.com)

    This image should work on any Linux distribution with a functional Docker installation.
-   Caution: Audio currently works only as root. `user: kodi` results in no sound!

 3. **A connected display and speaker(s)**